x2ankit/AbleEd/README.md

 ## Credits

-This project is an initiative by me and is free to use for educational purposes.
+This project is an initiative by Ankit Tripathy and is free to use for educational purposes.

 ---